fourkitchens/frontend-perf/presentation/2-optimization.md

 # Frontend Performance Optimization

+## Browser DevTools

+> _Note: We are most familiar with Chrome and so all of the examples will follow suit.
+However, most of the tools demoed are available in all browsers._

+Every browser has a powerful set of **development tools** (DevTools) lurking inside, waiting for you to unlock its full potential.
+Every type of browser performance problem, from page loads to animation jank, can be debugged directly in the browser.
+We will cover the most oft-used tools.

+**[Network](https://developer.chrome.com/devtools/docs/network)** allows you to analyze and identify problematic HTTP traffic.
+The waterfall displays the full life of every HTTP request, from the moment your browser initiated it to the moment the last byte arrives.
+For most situations the Network tab is the first and best tool for debugging slow page loads.

+<a class="more-info button" href="http://www.webperformancetoday.com/2010/07/09/waterfalls-101/">Blog post about reading waterfalls</a>

+**[Timeline](https://developer.chrome.com/devtools/docs/timeline)** has a slighly generic sounding name, but it is very important when you have rendering issues.
+The most common rendering issues are animation related (e.g. a menu expands in a jerky fashion instead of smoothly).
+The timeline describes the steps the browser took to determine the layout of your webpage and then paint it on the screen.

+<a class="more-info button" href="https://www.youtube.com/watch?v=Vp524yo0p44">Watch a video explaining the basics of Timeline</a>
 ## Drupal Modules

 **[Magic](https://www.drupal.org/project/magic)** is a lightweight module that implements many frontend performance goodies.
 Many popular base themes were individually implementing these settings.
 Using Magic, you can: